Home / PhD Studentships

 Applications for funding are initially subject to independent review by the members of an expert peer review PhD Studentship Panel, which includes representatives from academia and industry and at least two Trustees of Medical Research Scotland.

-The 2022 PhD Studentship Panel members will be posted here soon.
+The 2023 PhD Studentship Panel members are:

 Please note that the PhD Panel members’ scientific and medical expertise may lie in a different specialism to that of the proposed research, which should be taken in to consideration when completing the proposal: it is important to make the application understandable to scientifically literate but non-specialist reviewers.